winitzki/scall/tutorial/programming_dhall.md

 However, `Location` values cannot be reused to perform further imports.

-Dhall implements other limitations on what can be imported to help users prevent wrong or malicious code from being injected into a Dhall program:
+Apart from requiring hard-coded import paths, Dhall imposes other limitations on what can be imported to help users maintain a number of security guarantees:

 - All imported modules are required to be valid (must pass typechecking and optionally SHA256 hash matching).
 - All imported resources are loaded and validated at typechecking time, before any evaluation may start.
 - Circular imports are not allowed: no resource may import itself, either directly or via other imports.
 - Imported values are referentially transparent: a repeated import of the same external resource is guaranteed to give the same value (if the import is successful).
+- The authentication headers must be either hard-coded or imported; they cannot be computed at evaluation time.
-- Web URL imports that require server authentication headers will not leak those headers to other Web servers.
+- CORS restrictions are implemented, so Web URL imports that require authentication headers will not leak those headers to other Web servers.

 See [the Dhall documentation on safety guarantees](https://docs.dhall-lang.org/discussions/Safety-guarantees.html) for more details.